 Innovation involves new and unique improvements to current designs and methods or entirely new designs and methods.
 There are many different types of innovation, including:

-Design innovation enables new use cases, new users, or dramatically improves the customer experience.
+Design innovation enables new use cases, and new users, or dramatically improves the customer experience.
 The Apple iPhone simplified the design of complex technologies to a level that even 3- to 5-year-olds can use.
 Go Pro’s innovation in rugged and wearable portable cameras enabled athletes and adventurers to capture new perspectives.
 Design innovation can quickly redefine the paradigm of a market and bring new use cases and users to a mature market.

 Business Model Innovation

 Business model innovation utilizes unique elements and combinations of a business model to differentiate the value proposition and competitive advantage.
 Southwest is a poster child for business model innovation.
-They created the lowest cost structure in the airline industry (at the time), by utilizing second-tier airports, a point to point network rather than a hub a spoke, not assigning seats, standardizing operations with the use of one type of plane, the Boeing 737, making employees owners, and doing pretty much everything counter to the traditional practices of the airline industries.
+They created the lowest cost structure in the airline industry (at the time), by utilizing second-tier airports, a point-to-point network rather than a hub a spoke, not assigning seats, standardizing operations with the use of one type of plane, the Boeing 737, making employees owners, and doing pretty much everything counter to the traditional practices of the airline industries.
 Tire Rack is another one following business model innovation, trying to disrupt the traditional tire and auto repair market by creating the best online customer experience to purchase tires and services and operating four national distribution centers that can ship tires and parts to their installation partners spread across the US within 24 hours.

 Service innovation includes novel and effective improvements to the customer journey.
 The blended use of self-service kiosks and agents in the airline industry eliminated wait times, improved service levels, and reduced costs.
 User-generated Q&A is another service innovation, which has allowed organizations to have customers answer other customers’ questions.
 Crowdsourcing and crowdfunding innovation is redefining markets, with the likes of Uber, Kickstarter, Airbnb, and others.

 Process innovation typically involves step-function improvements in the efficiency and effectiveness of processes.
 3D Printing has dramatically improved the design process for manufacturers allowing them to quickly prototype and iterate designs.
-Robotics innovations are enabling the automation of practically every type of physical process.
+Robotic innovations are enabling the automation of practically every type of physical process.
 And SaaS technologies have innovated almost every cognitive workflow within companies.

 Component innovation can enable product innovation.
 In designing and developing their electric cars, Tesla didn’t use the typical Nickel Hydride Metal (NiMH) batteries used in hybrid cars.
-Instead, they utilized the lithium-ion batteries, primarily used in laptops.
+Instead, they utilized lithium-ion batteries, primarily used in laptops.
 Their logic was to leverage the economies of scale of the billions of laptop batteries produced a year and the significant R&D investment to make laptop batteries more efficient.
 While Tesla, invested hundreds of millions to perfect putting over 5,000 batteries together in a car, they definitely tapped into component innovation.

 Why is innovation important?

 People often think about innovation in the wrong way.
 They think that innovation is only for technology companies or big companies with a large R&D budget.
 They are missing the big picture that most innovation in a company is leveraging existing design, technology, service, process, and component innovation from other organizations.
-Not keeping up with and integrating into your organization the key and core innovations affecting your industry or others is a sure-fire way to lead your organization down a path of irrelevance.
+Not keeping up with and integrating into your organization the key and core innovations affecting your industry or others is a surefire way to lead your organization down a path of irrelevance.
 While internal and proprietary innovations are a great source of competitive differentiation, not adopting core innovations created outside your organization is a source of competitive obsolescence.

 How do you innovate?

-Innovation, as a thought process, comes down to blowing up current constraints of today and imagining a different and better future.
+Innovation, as a thought process, comes down to blowing up the current constraints of today and imagining a different and better future.
 Here are some ways to imagine a different and better future:

 Make it Everyone’s Job

 As Gary Hamel, one of the world’s foremost thought leaders on innovation would say, “you have to make innovation everyone’s job.”
-In many companies, developing innovations is framed as just a few peoples’ jobs such as the CEO, product development leadership, and gurus.
+In many companies, developing innovations is framed as just a few people’s jobs such as the CEO, product development leadership, and gurus.
 Though, some of the best innovative ideas or applications are developed on the front lines, and all across and at every level of an organization.
-Creating the free and seamless circulation, prioritization and execution of those innovative ideas is key to building an organization brimming with innovation.
+Creating the free and seamless circulation, prioritization, and execution of those innovative ideas is key to building an organization brimming with innovation.
 You can also think about integrating Kaizen philosophies into your organization.

 Keep up with Technology

-So many organizations fail to keep up with the technological advancements that are underpinning foundation technological, service, process, component, business model, and design innovation.
+So many organizations fail to keep up with the technological advancements that are underpinning the foundation of technological, service, process, component, business model, and design innovation.
 It is a strategic imperative to keep up with and adopt innovation to stay with or ahead of the competition.

 Be a Fast Follower

 While sometimes it is critical to be a first mover, especially if there are high barriers to entry or scarce resources, typically with innovation and technology the safer bet is to be a fast follower, adopting an innovation and technology right after the first movers have worked out the kinks, learning curve, adoption, and costs.
-Being a fast follower typically allows for quicker, easier, cheaper and higher adoption of innovation and technology.
+Being a fast follower typically allows for quicker, easier, cheaper, and higher adoption of innovation and technology.